admaloch-dos/folk-fest-img-display/README.md

 # Florida Folk Festival image display

 <b>About this project:</b><br/>
 This image display was created to be showcased at the annual Florida Folk Festival.
-It contains over 1000 photographs, handpicked by our photo lab staff, and an audio player with music from the Florida Memory audio collection.
+It contains over 1000 photographs, handpicked by our photo lab staff, data for each image, an audio player, video, and dynamically generated, image-based qr-codes.
-The project was created with a Bootstrap image carousel but with more customizable features added to allow the user more control over speed, transition effects, etc.
-In addition, QR codes are generated for each image that link to an item page on the Florida Memory website.
-The user can select between a regular QR code and a code with the current image embedded.

 <b>Technologies used:</b><br/>
 --<b>Javascript</b><br/>